-Once a term has begun, applicants will be directed to apply for the next upcoming term.
+Once a program has begun or one of the deadlines above has passed, applicants will be directed to apply for the next upcoming term.
 This is to allow sufficient time for applicants to meet admission requirements and course registration deadlines.

 NorQuest College issues a lifetime college email address to all applicants, which is used as the primary communication vehicle between the Office of the Registrar, applicants, and registered students.

 Students are expected to check their college MyMail account on a regular basis so that they do not miss any communication from the college.
 Electronic communications sent by the college will be deemed received on the next college business day after the day the message was sent regardless of any error, failure notice, Internet service provider problem, virus, email filters, or auto-reply related to students' email, unless the error or problem originated with the college.
 Failure to receive or read official college communications sent to the student's college email account in a timely manner does not absolve the student from knowing and complying with the content of the official communication.

 Once you apply to NorQuest College, you will be issued a lifetime MyQuest username and password, giving you access to all of your student account information online anywhere the Internet is available.
 Features include: